 To win a personal injury compensation claim involving a minor, you need to prove that the child was not to blame for the accident and medical attention was sought.

-An injury solicitor in Lostwithiel from Accident Advice Helpline will represent the child as a claimant or the chid can make the claim within 3 years of attaining 18 years.
+An injury solicitor in Lostwithiel will represent the child as a claimant or the chid can make the claim within 3 years of reaching 18 years.

 - Cuts-this is very common.
 A child can play with equipment that is not kept properly.
 Bandaging and at times, stitching is performed by a medical attendant.